yukicyk/nanopore-bac-genome-assembly/README.md

    * Run snakemake with the resolve_samples rule enabled; it fetches and fills read_path.

 - Rationale for optional BioSample accessions
    - In real lab timelines, NCBI accessions are obtained after assembly/analysis or at publication time.
 Therefore, biosample_accession is optional in both A+ and B. It is only required if you want the workflow to download public reads automatically.
    You can run the entire workflow with local data and never use NCBI fetching.

+## Outputs
+- Outputs: `assembled.fasta`, `polished.fasta`, mapping BAMs, QC metrics, annotations, summary report.

 ## Compliance and good recording (GLP/GDP hints)
 - Record who/when/where, instrument identifiers, SOP version, consumable lot numbers.